Foundation / Corporation

 Wayne County Foundation

-Grants to Wayne County, Indiana nonprofits for programs that improve the quality of living of local residents and the community.
+Grants to Indiana nonprofit organizations for programs that improve the quality of living of local residents and the community.
 First-time applicants must contact staff before applying and pre-applications are required prior to the submission of a full application.
-Funding is intended for programs that display an innovative and practical approach to a community problem or project.
+Funding is intended for programs that display an innovative and practical approach to a community problem or project in Wayne County.

 Priority is given to projects that: